cnatsepll/ColorQuizWebApp/README.md

 Deploy the project to your Heroku application.

 ```
-$ mvn clean heroku:deploy-war
+$ git push heroku master
 ```

-***Note: You need to redeploy the project using the `mvn clean heroku:deploy-war` command every time you make a local change that you want to push up to Heroku.***
+***Note: You need to redeploy the project by commit all your changes and using the `git push heroku master` command every time you make a local change that you want to push up to Heroku.***

 Deploy Database for Your Application to Heroku *(Optional)*
 ===

-Attach an instance of PostgreSQL to your Heroku application.
+Attach an instance of PostgreSQL to your Heroku application. ***This might have happened by default.
+You can check this from your heroku.com dashboard.***

 ```
 $ heroku addons:create heroku-postgresql:hobby-dev